Brenda P. Vargas,

-College Discovery program was created at CUNY (City University of New York) in 1964 to assist students who have the potential to succeed, but lack educational foundation and economic resources to achieve their goals.
 Our mission is to enhance the overall growth and development of our students through a holistic and individualized approach.
 The program facilitates their academic success via culturally and linguistically appropriate support services.
-Our vision is to become the best College Discovery program in CUNY with the highest retention and graduation rates with students going on to baccalaureate programs and beyond.
-Our program offers a variety of support services: counseling, new student orientation, leadership skills development through various clubs, supplemental instruction, and financial aid.
+Our goal is to obtain the highest retention and graduation rates with students going on to baccalaureate programs and beyond.
+Our program offers students a variety of support services such as counseling, new student orientation, leadership skills development through various clubs, supplemental instruction, and financial aid.

-If you are a talented and motivated individual whose academic record does not reflect your full potential, the College Discovery Program is for you.
-This program is one of the CUNY opportunity programs that provides comprehensive support to students with academic potential who might otherwise be excluded from higher education due to circumstances of academic and economic necessity.
+The College Discovery program is one of the CUNY opportunity programs that provide comprehensive support to students with academic potential who might otherwise be excluded from higher education due to circumstances of academic and economic necessity.

 Throughout their college career, program students receive a broad range of support services, including: academic, personal, and career counseling; academic support ranging from remedial and developmental instruction through college level courses.
 We also provide leadership training and student development workshops.
-An enhanced financial aid package provides a stipend for book expenses and partial payment of student fees as well as additional semesters of aid for degree completion.
+An enhanced financial aid package provides a stipend for book expenses and partial payment of student fees as well as an additional semester of aid for degree completion.

 Our staff/faculty are multilingual and proficient in Spanish, French-Creole, Russian and Chinese.

 You are eligible for admission to the College Discovery Program if you meet the following criteria:

 1. Be a legal resident of New York City for at least one year prior to entering college;

 2. Be a high school graduate or recipient of a state-approved equivalency diploma (GED);

 3. Have a gross family income that meets the New York State guidelines (see chart);